 Whilst memorable role models are too numerous to count, Tracey highlights a few individuals who have gone beyond lending verbal support and backed it up with actions.
 Tony Briggs, Robert Connolly, Gillian Armstrong and Sue Maslin are those who have been mentors to Tracey, both formally and informally and have also provided opportunities to learn and work more in the film and TV sector.

 Looking to the future, Tracey wants to build on her writing and directing experience and hone her craft for film and TV.
 Developing and making content for children is a particular goal for Tracey, particularly since giving birth in 2016.
 She’d also like to have a feature film or TV series under her belt or in development.

 Feature Film Development

-Initial deadline for documentary and fiction feature film projects for end August decision Assigned Production Investment - Film and Television
+Initial deadline for Feature projects (both documentary and fiction) for Board decision on 7 December 2017.
+Assigned Production Investment - Film and Television

 Business Travel - Asian Side of the Doc

 Business Travel - Film London Production Market (PFM)

 Business Travel - MIPCOM (may include MIP Jr)